int-brain-lab/iblenv/docs_gh_pages/index.rst

 Welcome to IBL code library documentation!
 ==========================================

-Introduction to the IBL data architecture and data structure
+Introduction to the IBL data architecture and organisation
 ------------------------------------

 .. toctree::